JustinCCodes/WBS_Group_Project_5_Backend/README.md

 - `JWT_SECRET` must be at least 32 characters for security
 - Cloudinary credentials are required for product image management
+- `ADMIN_CORS_ORIGIN` is required for the admin dashboard to communicate with the API
+- Tauri desktop app uses `tauri://localhost` origin (automatically configured)
 - Keep `.env` file secure and never commit it to version control

 ### 4. Run the development servers